ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 message structures and processing rules are specified in the following subsections.

+Normally, the Helper processes each step synchronously, meaning it computes each step of the computation before producing a response to the Leader's HTTP request.
+The Helper can optionally instead process each step asynchronously, meaning the Helper responds to requests immediately, while deferring processing to a background worker.
+To continue, the Leader polls the Helper until it responds with the next step.
+This choice allows a Helper implementation flexibility in choosing a request model that best supports its architecture and use case.
+For instance, resource-intensive use cases, such as replay checks across vast numbers of reports and preparation of large histograms, may be better suited for the asynchronous model.
+For use cases where datastore performance is a concern, the synchronous model may be better suited.

 In general, reports cannot be aggregated until the Collector specifies an aggregation parameter.
 However, in some situations it is possible to begin aggregation as soon as reports arrive.
 For example, Prio3 has just one valid